hashicorp-guides/vault-radar-demo/docs/station.md

 ### Create a Service Principal

 You will need to log into the HCP web portal to create your Service Principals.
 You can follow the HCP docs to create your [Project Service Principals](https://developer.hashicorp.com/hcp/docs/hcp/admin/iam/service-principals#project-level-service-principals-1).
 You will need to create the Service Principals at Admin level, more information about this level contained in [these](https://developer.hashicorp.com/hcp/docs/hcp/admin/iam/users#project-role) HCP docs.
+You will also need to generate a [service principal key](https://developer.hashicorp.com/hcp/docs/hcp/admin/iam/service-principals#generate-a-service-principal-key) that gives you a client id and client secret that you will use in the next step.

 ### Create a Station in the HCP Portal